-Air and global warming pollution harm Maine people, wildlife, and our environment.
-Find out what NRCM is doing—and what you can do—to help reduce global warming pollution and advocate for clean, healthy air in Maine.
+Global warming pollution and climate change harm Maine people, wildlife, and our environment.
+Find out what NRCM is doing—and what you can do—to help reduce global warming pollution and climate change and advocate for clean, healthy air in Maine.

 What is Global Warming?